meixger/nuxt3-proxy-cookies/README.md

-# Nuxt 3 data fetching from external API with cookies
+# Nuxt 3 isomorphic data fetching from external API with cookies

 # API